 Surgical teeth removal is a bit complicated.
 The dentist will first make an incision on the gums to access the jaw.
 The impacted teeth may be cut into little pieces for easy removal.
 The gums are stitched after the procedure to facilitate healing.

 You will experience bleeding, soreness, and discomfort after the procedure.
-The dentist will place a gauze pad on the socket to control bleeding and prescribe medication to ease the discomfort.
+The dentist in Brampton, ON will place a gauze pad on the socket to control bleeding and prescribe medication to ease the discomfort.
 A blood clot will also form in the socket after the teeth are pulled to support the healing process.

 The recovery will also depend on the type of procedure done.
 It takes around three days for the gums to heal after a simple extraction.
 Surgical extraction recovery takes a little bit of time as the soft tissue need to heal.